Building A "Volume Pedal De-Scratcher"

 So, how about the performance?
 Well... now the scratchiness is gone!
 Noise level of circuit is pretty low, mostly dependent on what opamps are used.
 Even with a standard 741 opamp, it's a fairly quiet circuit, although there is a fair amount of white noise with a 741.
 A TL071 would be better.
 And better still is the TL051, which is twice as quiet as a TL071, but has higher THD (Total Harmonic Distortion) than the TL071.
 An OPA134 will work in this circuit with no tweaking required, but it does use a little more current than the aforementioned ICs.
 The NE5534 has virtually no THD, and is a pretty good all-around performer.
 I used the NE5534 in my circuit.
 If you find that your volume pedal has too much gain and is overdriving your amp, then try decreasing the value of R4 until the distortion is not present any more.
 As Anderton suggests, the easiest method is to install a 100K trimpot to dial it in exactly where you want it.
 This also gives you more flexibility to use the circuit with instruments of varying output levels.

 Update 4/26/2024: Not too long after I created this page, I acquired the DOD FX-17 and forgot about this circuit.
 It was sitting in a drawer for 20 years and I decided to revisit the project to see if I could improve on it.
 There were a few things that I wasn't quite happy with.
 One was the way that the Ernie Ball volume pedal is designed with that string arrangement - it kept breaking on me.
 I finally got that part figured out, so string breakage is not so much an issue now.
 Second, the noise level when used with distortion was unacceptably high - there was a lot of audible hiss.
 That was brought down dramatically by replacing the opamp I originally used with an OP134A (I don't remember what it was as I took it out long ago).
 With that in place, the noise level is quite acceptable.
 I also added a 100K pot in series with a 1K resistor in R4 position.
 This effectively creates a gain control, which elminates unwanted distortion and allows me to get consistent results with guitars that have widely varying output levels.
-Refer to the PCB layout linked at the top of this page for more info.
+Refer to the PCB layout and schematics linked at the top of this page for more info.

 While I was at it, I rewired everything and used a much smaller gage wire (24 gage) as the 18 gage wire I had used originally was much too thick and stiff.
 It's all I had at the time, and finding the appropriate wire locally was not that easy (and still is not).
 Can you believe that I live in a city of 2,000,000 people and there is literally not even one electronics store here that sells wire and components?!
 When Fry's and Radio Shack went out of business, my ability to source anything locally went out the window.
-Anyway, the small black and white wires next to the CA3080 go to the gain pot (refer to the PCB layout linked at the top of this page for more info).
+Anyway, the small black and white wires next to the CA3080 go to the gain pot (refer to the PCB layout and schematics linked at the top of this page for more info).

-This is how it looks when reassembled.
 I am happy that I revisited this project.
 This circuit is now what I had envisioned it could be.
 This was one of the first things I ever built (2004) and my knowledge and experience at the time was pretty limited.
 I've learned and done so much since then!

 Back to Previous Page